Systematic Literature Review: Quantum Machine Learning and its applications: Discussion

 In terms of devices, we find a wide variety of quantum simulators on different platforms, which allow testing as if they were real quantum devices and even allow the noise of these devices to be simulated.
-So the potential for algorithm and software development is not held back by the current hardware capacity.
-We also find that most platforms offer support or allow translation for the OpenQASM language, which is universal, allowing research and implementation without restrictions of specific private technologies.
-Quantum devices today do not present a similarity in their hardware, we can observe both devices made with superconductors (IBM or Rigetti) and devices with trapped ions (IonQ).
-In addition, there are devices made with topological cubits, photons, NV center (diamond), neutral atoms, or quantum dots.
+So, the current hardware capacity does not hold back the potential for algorithm and software development.
+We also find that most platforms offer support or allow translation for the OpenQASM language, which is universal, allowing research and implementation without restrictions on specific private technologies.
+Quantum devices today do not present a similarity in their hardware; we can observe both devices made with superconductors (IBM or Rigetti) and devices with trapped ions (IonQ).
+In addition, devices are made with topological cubits, photons, NV center (diamond), neutral atoms, or quantum dots.
 Each company opts for one or more technologies when it comes to physically implementing the devices.
 Each one has its advantages and disadvantages, there is no consensus or predominance of one in the literature.
 Today, access to quantum devices for regular users is provided by large companies through cloud computing with limitations.
-However, everyday access to them is not yet possible due to the size of the devices, complexity of implementation, and constant improvement.
+However, everyday access to them is not yet possible due to the size of the devices, the complexity of implementation, and constant improvement.